 They're Gentle Exfoliators

 "The powder in the cleansers are generally fine, smooth particles—such as pulverized minerals—or plant-based powders, such as oat or rice powder, which result in exfoliation without harsh grit or plastic microbeads," explains Mraz-Robinson.
-"Many facial powder cleansers also contain enzymes that are activated upon addition of water and can give an additional level of cleansing and exfoliation.
+"Many facial powder cleansers also contain enzymes that are activated upon the addition of water and can give an additional level of cleansing and exfoliation.
 These powder cleansers are great for people looking for a daily cleanser and gentle exfoliator."

-Charlotte Cho, esthetician and the founder of Korean beauty e-commerce site Soko Glam, agrees.
+Charlotte Cho, the esthetician and the founder of Korean beauty e-commerce site Soko Glam, agrees.
 "A powder cleanser is a great way to combine exfoliating and a cleansing step in one go.
 Anyone with sensitive skin type would benefit from this type of exfoliating cleanser because it is likely more gentle than other abrasive exfoliants."

 "They are non-liquid and are TSA-friendly, which makes them great for travel and for people on the go as you can toss them into your bag without fear of a liquid explosion," explains Mraz-Robinson.